zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 A complex application like RabbitMQ relies on several YAML files to define its various components.
 The next chapter will show how you can use Helm to simplify the deployment of RabbitMQ.

+The following Helm command uses the [RabbitMQ High Available](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha) Helm chart to create a [release](https://github.com/helm/helm/blob/release-2.14/docs/glossary.md#release) named rmq.
+This will create a two-member RabbitMQ cluster, and Portworx will mirror queues and messages between the nodes.

 ```text
 helm upgrade \
   --install \